zealousweb/accept-2checkout-payments-using-contact-form-7/README.md

 - **1. First Name (required)**
   - You have to select a name attribute for the first name field of contact form 7.

+- **2. Last Name (required)**
+  - You have to select a name attribute for the last name field of contact form 7.

+- **3. Address (required)**
+  - You have to select a tag name for the address field of contact form 7.

+- **4. City (required)**
+  - You have to select a tag name for the city field of contact form 7.

+- **5. State (required)**
+  - You have to select a tag name for the state field of contact form 7.

+- **6. Zipcode (required)**
+  - You have to select a tag name for the zip code field of contact form 7.

+- **7. Country (required)**
+  - You have to select a tag name for the country field of contact form 7.

 # Getting Help
 If you have any difficulties while using this Plugin, please feel free to contact us at opensource@zealousweb.com.
 We also offer custom WordPress extension development and WordPress theme design services to fulfill your e-commerce objectives.
 Our professional dy‐ namic WordPress experts provide profound and customer-oriented development of your project within short timeframes.
 Thank you for choosing a Plugin developed by ZealousWeb!